KonVas/konvas.github.io/index.markdown

 layout: default
 ---

-_**I dream of instruments obedient to my thought and which with their contribution of a whole new world of unsuspected sounds, will lend themselves to the exigencies of my inner rhythm**_.
+_**"I dream of instruments obedient to my thought and which with their contribution of a whole new world of unsuspected sounds, will lend themselves to the exigencies of my inner rhythm"**_.

 **Edgard Varese**